santaclose/jobsch/README.md

 # jobsch

-this is a job scheduler
+this is a job scheduler, it allows you to run commands on different machines in an organized way by creating sequential and parallel groups

 ## concepts